kpfaulkner/jxl-go/README.md

 This is based off the JXL specs, JXL reference implementation (https://github.com/libjxl/libjxl) and the JXLatte ( https://github.com/Traneptora/jxlatte ) project

+Currently JXLatte takes about 397ms to decode test image where as JXL-Go is currently taking 5658ms.

+## TODO:

+- [ ] Performance improvements
+- [ ] Refactor into appropriate modules/packages
+- [ ] Add tests
+- [ ] Remove unnecessary type casting (have lots for int conversions)

 ## Performance